Jon Gosselin: Early life

-Jonathan Keith Gosselin was born and raised in Wyomissing, Pennsylvania as the middle child in a family of three children.
+Jonathan Keith Gosselin was born and raised in Wyomissing, Pennsylvania, as the middle child in a family of three children.
 He has two brothers, Thomas and Mark.
 Gosselin's mother, Pamela Castello (née Lyum), was born and raised in Hawaii as a second-generation Korean American.
 Gosselin's father died on January 13, 2005.
-Jon graduated from Wyomissing High School in 1995.
+Gosselin graduated from Wyomissing High School in 1995.

 Gosselin met Kate Kreider at a company picnic on October 5, 1997.
 They married on June 12, 1999.
 On October 8, 2000, their twin daughters, Cara Nicole and Madelyn "Mady" Kate, were born.
-Initially, Jon was against having a third child, but he and Kate eventually decided they would try again.
+Initially, Gosselin was against having a third child, but he and Kate eventually decided they would try again.
 On May 10, 2004, Kate gave birth to sextuplets: sons Aaden Jonathan, Collin Thomas, and Joel Kevin, and daughters Alexis Faith, Hannah Joy, and Leah Hope.
 The sextuplets were born 10 weeks premature, which is common in cases of multiple births.